Bottle (guglet)

 Comments

-The decoration incorporates the inscription “SUCCESS TO THE WILMINGTON / JAMES JEFFERIS MASTER / JAMES & DEBBY JEFFERIS” which, like a pitcher, accession no. 1971.0726, can be reliably documented to Ann Jefferis’s father, Capt.
+The baluster-shaped bottle or vase bears several transfer-printed decorations.
+One side, showing a polychromed three-masted ship flying the American flag, incorporates the inscription “SUCCESS TO THE WILMINGTON / JAMES JEFFERIS MASTER / JAMES & DEBBY JEFFERIS.”
+Like a pitcher, accession no. 1971.726, the bottle can be reliably documented to Ann Jefferis’s father, Capt.
 James Jefferis (c.
 1758–1822).
 The accession number indicates that it was on-site at the Wilson-Warner House and part of the 1968 David Wilson House-Winterthur merger.

 Bottles of this shape and purpose were sometimes called guglets.